 TLRH | School of Creative Arts Research Forum

-Research presentations by Dr Ketlyn Mara Rosa (Research Fellow, Film Studies) and Dr Eamonn Bell (Research Fellow, Music) as part of the School of Creative Arts Research Forum, in association with Trinity Long Room Hub.
+Research presentations by Dr Salomé Paul (Department of Drama) and Chaomei Chen (Department of Drama) as part of the School of Creative Arts Research Forum, hosted by Trinity Long Room Hub.

 The School of Creative Arts Research Forum meets fortnightly at 10am on Mondays during term and is led by the School's doctoral students.
 The aim of the Forum is to give a space for School researchers, both staff and postgraduate students, to share their ideas in a supportive environment.
 It is also an opportunity for the School to hear about the research of colleagues both from within TCD and outside who share our research interests.
 In line with the research agenda of the School, talks will encompass traditional research and practice-based research and will be followed by Q&A.